Frequently Asked Questions (FAQ's)

 How much is the payment standard for a “x” bedroom?

-Go to Payment Standards on the menu to see our latest payment standards.
+Go to Voucher Allowance on the menu to see our latest maximum payment allowance.
 The Housing Choice Voucher program is an income based program.
 The total subsidy assistance a voucher holder will receive is based on both their income and fair market rent payment standards determined by HUD.

 How many bedrooms will I get on my voucher?